neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Caching.rst

 Available Frontends
 -------------------

-Currenly three different frontends are implemented, the main difference is the data types which can be stored using a specific frontend.
+Currently three different frontends are implemented, the main difference is the data types which can be stored using a specific frontend.

 ``TYPO3\FLOW3\Cache\Frontend\StringFrontend``